ethankennerly/digestion-defense/engineering.md

             1. [ ] Trigger loop destinations system
     1. [x] After grape exits trigger, loop stops at beginning.
 1. [ ] White teeth contact grape.
 They transmit negative health to grape.
-1. [ ] Grape has a receiver for negative health and the health is depleted.
+    1. [ ] Grape has a quantity receiver for negative health and the health is depleted.
+        1. [ ] Health with quantity occupies health receiver.
+        1. [ ] Health with quantity entity has a trigger and an acceptor.
+        1. [ ] Teeth have a collider.
+        1. [ ] Teeth has transmitter of negative health.
+        1. [ ] One of the following:
+            1. [ ] Teeth have a timer to recharge negative health, analogous to attack speed in Clash Royale.
+                1. [ ] One of the following:
+                    1. [ ] Petri Net:
+                        1. [ ] Timer inhibits transition to negative health.
+                        1. [ ] Negative health inhibits timer.
+                        1. [ ] Delta time transitions negative time into timer.
+                        1. [ ] Collision is an input to transmitter.
+                    1. [ ] Petri Transmission:
+                        1. [ ] Timer inhibits negative health spawner.
+                        1. [ ] Negative health inhibits timer.
+                        1. [ ] Delta time transmits negative time into timer.
+                        1. [ ] Collision is an input to transmitter.
+                    - Petri Net and Petri Transmission are similar.
+Transmission needs explicit receiver to transmit from.
+            1. [ ] Collision transmits negative health only if vectors of travel are incoming.
+            1. [ ] Teeth inhibit negative health transmitter, until loop destination.
 1. [ ] Health is destroyed.
-1. [ ] Health was inhibiting Pair of white hexagon transmitter.
+1. [ ] Health was inhibiting pair of white hexagon transmitter.
-1. [ ] Pair of white hexagon transmitter transmits.
+1. [ ] Pair of white hexagon transmitter transmits two pair.
 1. [ ] Pair of white hexagon is a consumable.
 1. [ ] consumable receiver in tree that had received the destroyed grape receives consumable.
 1. [ ] Nav agent in pair of white hexagon finds path to end of tunnel.